How to Prevent Ransomware at Your Business

 So what is ransomware?
-Ransomware stops you from using your PC, files, or programs.
+Ransomware stops you from using your P.C., files, or programs.
 The business model is as old as the earliest kidnapping.
-They hold your data, software, or entire PC hostage until you pay them a ransom to get it back.
-What happens is that you suddenly have no access to a program or file, and a screen appears announcing your files are encrypted and that you need to pay (usually in bitcoins) to regain access.
+They hold your data, software, or entire P.C. hostage until you pay them a ransom to get it back.
+You suddenly have no access to a program or file, and a screen appears announcing your files are encrypted and that you need to pay (usually in bitcoins) to regain access.
 There may even be a Doomsday-style clock counting down the time you have to pay or lose everything.

 Ransomware can be especially insidious because backups may not offer complete protection against these criminals.
-Such new schemes illustrate why you need to have a professional security service that can keep you up to date on the cyber world’s latest criminal activities.
-Keep reading for a comprehensive guide on how to prevent ransomware and how to respond to a potential data breach.
+Such new schemes illustrate why you need a professional security service that keeps you updated on the cyber world’s latest criminal activities.
+Keep reading for a comprehensive guide on preventing ransomware and responding to a potential data breach.

 Avoid clicking links in spam emails or on unfamiliar websites.
-Downloads that start when you click on malicious links is one way that your computer could get infected.
+One way your computer could get infected downloads that start when you click on malicious links.

 Once the ransomware is on your computer, it will encrypt your data or lock your operating system.
-Once the ransomware has something to hold as ‘hostage,’ it will demand a ransom so that you can recover your data.
+Once the ransomware has something to hold ‘hostage,’ it will demand a ransom so that you can recover your data.
 Paying these ransoms may seem like the simplest solution.
-However, this is exactly what the perpetrator wants you to do, and paying these ransoms does not guarantee they will give you access to your device or your data back.
+However, this is what the perpetrator wants you to do, and paying these ransoms does not guarantee they will give you access to your device or data.

-Another way that ransomware could get onto your computer is through an email attachment.
+Another way ransomware could get onto your computer is through an email attachment.

 Do not open email attachments from senders you do not trust.
 Look at who the email is from and confirm that the email address is correct.
 Be sure to assess whether an attachment looks genuine before opening it.
-If you’re not sure, contact the person you think has sent it and double-check.
+If unsure, contact the person you think has sent it and double-check.